skypjack/entt/README.md

 completely wrong, many others are simply incomplete, good at omitting some information and using the wrong function to compare a given feature.
-Certainly there are also good ones but they age quickly if nobody updates them, especially when the library they are dealing with is actively developed.
+Certainly there are also good ones but they age quickly if nobody updates them, especially when the library they are dealing with is actively developed.<br/>
+Out of all of them, [this](https://github.com/abeimler/ecs_benchmark) seems like the most up-to-date project and also covers a certain number of libraries.
+I can't say exactly whether `EnTT` is used correctly or not.
+However, even if used poorly, it should still give the reader an idea of where it's going to operate.

 The choice to use `EnTT` should be based on its carefully designed API, its set of features and the general performance, **not** because some single